wildtechgarden/www-wildtechgarden/content/devel/arm-devel/arm-libvirt-kvm-virtualization/old-school-automated-arm-for-libvirt/create-image-and-boot-files.md

 ## Setup the Packer Environment

-### Prequisites
+### Prerequisites

 1. The packer executable found in the download for your system at <https://www.packer.io> (Download button) needs to be in a directory that is in your PATH.
-2. Packer’s prequisites including QEMU in your PATH.
+2. Packer’s prerequisites including QEMU in your PATH.
 3. A directory for your packer files.
 4. In the packer file directory, a subdirectory named preseed-dir.